 Patients described high levels of satisfaction with the responsive service provided by the practice.

 The practice had made reasonable adjustments for patients with disabilities.
+These included steps free access.
 These included steps free access and accessible toilet with hand rails and a call bell